Parrot-Developers/firmwared/README.md

 ### Vocabulary

 *Commands* are sent by clients.
-No acknowledgement is sent by the server.
 The server sends *notifications*, which can be in reaction to a client *command*.
 An *identifier* is either the sha1 of the entity or it's friendly random name.
-As the time of writing, there is 3 types of entities, "instances", "firmwares" and "remote\_firmwares", entities types are named *folders*.
+As the time of writing, there is 2 types of entities, "instances", "firmwares", entities types are named *folders*.

 ### Commands